 We are building initiatives to celebrate, encourage and nurture diversity at the BES.
 We have a network through which our LGBT+ community can interact, share and support each other.

 We work hard to make our community feel engaged, represented and included.
-The term ‘diversity’ is a wide umbrella and we recognise there is still work to do to achieve those aims, but we are proud of the initiatives we have already started – like our long-running women’s mentoring scheme and our Accessibility Network – and are excited about progressing our LGBT+ Network initiative.
+The term ‘diversity’ is a wide umbrella and we recognise there is still work to do to achieve those aims, but we are proud of the initiatives we have already started and are excited about progressing our LGBT+ Network.

-We hope to use this space to share progress on our LGBT+ network, but also to share your personal stories.
 In sharing our experiences, we give greater visibility to underrepresented parts of our community.
-If you would like to be part of our LGBT+ network or share your story, please get in touch.
+If you would like to share your story, please get in touch.

-Our Annual Meeting LGBT+ Mixer returned in Birmingham last year and will be held in Belfast this year as well.
-If you are unsure whether to join us for this friendly, inclusive and safe mixer, read this feedback:
+Our Annual Meeting LGBT+ mixer returned in Belfast in 2019 and, coronavirus permitting, will be held in Edinburgh this December.
+If you are unsure whether to join us for this friendly, inclusive and safe mixer, read this feedback from a delegate:

 We have a living policy about diversity that runs through everything that we do.
 You can read about it here.

 Our safeguarding policy has been developed to ensure that all those who engage with us and our activities are able to do so safely.
 Read our policy here.

 Support our mission and help develop the next generation of ecologists by donating to the British Ecological Society.